NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/compatibility/cookie-sharing.md

 The ASP.NET 4.x and ASP.NET Core applications are now configured to share authentication cookies.

+> [!NOTE]
-Note: You'll need to make sure that the identity system for each application is pointed at the same user database.
+> You'll need to make sure that the identity system for each application is pointed at the same user database.
 Otherwise the identity system will produce failures at runtime when it tries to match the information in the authentication cookie against the information in its database.